 John V. Lindsay East River Park

-East River Park has undergone a great many changes since then.
-In 1949, when the FDR Drive was widened, a portion of the park between Montgomery and Jackson Streets was eliminated.
+East River Park has undergone many changes since then.
+In 1949 when the FDR Drive was widened, a portion of the park between Montgomery and Jackson Streets was eliminated.
 South Street was extended in 1963, protruding onto another 30-foot section of the park.
-In 1951, Parks built the 10th Street pedestrian overpass above the FDR Drive, connecting the park with East Village residents, and with residents of the neighboring Lillian Wald Houses.
+The 10th Street pedestrian overpass above the FDR Drive was completed in 1951, connecting the park with residents of the East Village and the neighboring Lillian Wald Houses.

 In 1941, an amphitheater was built in the park, along with an adjacent limestone recreational building, as part of an urban renewal project for the Lower East Side.
+During the 1950s, the amphitheater was the site of frequent free Evening-in-the-Park concerts.
 Joseph Papp (1921-1991), founder of Shakespeare in the Park and the Public Theater, staged Julius Caesar there in 1956.
-During the 1950’s, the amphitheater was the site of frequent free Evening-in-the-Park concerts.
-Local schools held their graduation ceremonies there, and the Group of Ancient Drama performed the Greek classics (gratis).
-In 1973, however, the amphitheater closed due to budget cuts.
+Local schools held their graduation ceremonies there, and the Group of Ancient Drama staged free-of-charge performances of classic Greek plays.
+In 1973 however, the amphitheater closed due to budget cuts.
 Vandals attacked the neglected theater and by 1980 it was unusable.

 Directions to John V. Lindsay East River Park